thewoolleyman/geminstaller/README.txt

 == SYNOPSYS:

 GemInstaller is a tool to automatically install Ruby Gems.

+=== Download:

+Downloads are available at http://rubyforge.org/frs/?group_id=1902

+=== Basic Usage:

-To use it, edit "geminstaller.yml", and run "geminstaller" from the same directory.
+To use GemInstaller, edit "geminstaller.yml", and run "geminstaller" from the same directory.

 === Simple Example: